Debt Camel

 I would like you to refund all the interest and charges that were added to my account from 2018 when you should have realised that my finances had got worse to the point that I was no longer able to clear the overdraft.

-I would also like any late payment and default markers to be removed from my credit records.
+Please remove any late payment and default markers from my credit records.

 Points to note